-Application packages are available at the Main Administration Office at 6544 New Dublin Road.
+Application packages are available from our Forms webpage and at the Main Administration Office at 6544 New Dublin Road.
 Potential applicants are advised to contact the Planning & Development Department in advance of filing an application.

-For more information on Minor Variances, visit the Ontario Municipal Board’s web site at www.omb.gov.on.ca, and check out the Ontario Ministry of Municipal Affairs and Housing’s Citizen’s Guide to the Ontario Municipal Board at www.mah.gov.on.ca.
+For more information on Minor Variances, check out the Ontario Ministry of Municipal Affairs and Housing’s Citizen’s Guide to Land Use Planning at https://www.ontario.ca/document/citizens-guide-land-use-planning.